Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

 This is a bipartite matching problem but with blocks of steps being assigned to a user.
-However, because of (\ref{eq:substituted-same-user}), when any one step in a block is assigned, some $x_{s,u} = 1$ then all the others in the block are also forced, by propagation, to the same user.
+However, because of (\ref{eq:substituted-same-user}), when any one step in a block is assigned (i.e.\ some $x_{s,u} = 1$) then all the other steps in the block are also forced, by propagation, to the same user.

-The following proposition shows this can be solved in FPT time by a general purpose PB solver, using standard tree-search methods (branching and propagation), but not introducing new variables during the search process.\footnote{It is important to make this assumption because search or proof methods that are allowed to introduce new variables have the potential to be a lot more powerful e.g. \cite{Razborov2002:Complexity-PHP} but in practice are too difficult to control.}
+While we know algorithms to solve the matching problem in polynomial time, a general-purpose PB solver in a mode that essentially only uses SAT-style resolution cannot solve it efficiently.
+The Pigeon Hole Problem, seeking to assign $n$ entities to $n - 1$ holes and which is a special case of the Bipartite Matching Problem, is known to be exponentially hard for DPLL solvers~\cite{HAKEN1985:intractability} that only use SAT representations; but polynomial size proofs are possible for PB, and so this explains why we encode it using PB.
+The following proposition shows the formulation (\ref{eq:sum-x-one})--(\ref{eq:PHP-x-one}) can be solved in FPT time by a general purpose PB solver, using standard tree-search methods (branching and propagation), but not introducing new variables during the search process.
+It is important to make this assumption because search or proof methods that are allowed to introduce new variables have the potential to be a lot more powerful, e.g.~\cite{Razborov2002:Complexity-PHP}, but such methods are currently too difficult to control in practice.